Waning Crescent on

 Moon after ascending node

-1 day after ascending node on 4 October 2018 at 03:10 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 17 October 2018 at 12:03 in ♒ Aquarius.
+1 day after ascending node on 4 October 2018 at 03:10 in ♌ Leo the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 17 October 2018 at 12:03 in ♒ Aquarius.

 Moon after northern standstill

-2 days since the previous standstill on 2 October 2018 at 13:03 in ♋ Cancer when the Moon has reached North declination of ∠21.037°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-21.154° at the point of next southern standstill on 15 October 2018 at 17:26 in ♑ Capricorn.
+2 days since the last northern standstill on 2 October 2018 at 13:03 in ♋ Cancer when the Moon has reached North declination of ∠21.037° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-21.154° at the point of next southern standstill on 15 October 2018 at 17:26 in ♑ Capricorn.

 Syzygy in 3 days